aws-samples/amazon-q-teams-gateway/README.md

 > Time to say Hi!

 1. Go to Teams
-2. Under Apps add your new Amazon Q app to a Chat
+2. Under Apps add your new Amazon Q business expert app to a Chat
 3. Optionally add your app to one or more Team channels
 4. In the app DM chat, say *Hello*.
 In a team channel, ask it for help with an @mention.
 5. Enjoy.